ian-schwartz/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    -Sessions are used to allow a server to store information about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    -Bcrypt is a module that includes password hashing functionality and implements salting.

 - [ ] What does bcrypt do to slow down attackers?

+    -Having an algorithm that hashes the information multiple rounds makes it significantly harder for an attacker to be successful.
+Additionally, built in salts prevent rainbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+    -The header, the payload, and the signature.

 ## Minimum Viable Product